 Providing breastfeeding education to mothers increases the likelihood that mothers will breastfeed.
 Breastfeeding reduces risks such as: breast cancer, ovarian cancer, Type 2 diabetes and postpartum depression.
 Babies who are breastfed reduce their risk of: obesity, lower respiratory infections; Type 2 diabetes; asthma and; SIDS (Sudden Infant Death Syndrome).

-WIC Coordinator Marina Channer and the WIC staff have a variety of resources available to help you successfully breastfeed.
-Give them a call at (402) 562-7500.
+WIC Director Roberta Miksch and the WIC staff have a variety of resources available to help you successfully breastfeed.
+Roberta can be reached at (402) 564-9931 ext.
+204.

 Need more information?
 Trusted information can be found here: